Git integration with RubyMine supports the Rebase operation and provides an interface that ensures high flexibility in setting the rebase arguments.

 - From the Git Root drop-down list, select the relevant local repository.

 - From the Branch drop-down list, select the branch you want to rebase.
 By default, the current branch is selected.
 If you specify a different branch, it will be checked out.

-- Specify the new base and commits to apply.
+- Specify the new base and the commits you want to apply.

 To resume an interrupted rebase operation

-Before resuming rebase, view the log in the Version Control tool window.
+Before resuming the rebase operation, view the log in the Version Control tool window.

-If rebase has been initiated and interrupted on two or more local repositories, the Continue Rebasing dialog box is displayed.
+If rebase was initiated and interrupted on two or more local repositories, the Continue Rebasing dialog box is displayed.
 Select the repository on which you want to resume the rebase operation from the Git Root drop-down list.

 To cancel a rebase operation

-If rebase has been initiated on two or more local repositories, the Abort Rebasing dialog box is displayed.
+If rebase was initiated on two or more local repositories, the Abort Rebasing dialog box is displayed.
 Select the repository on which you want to cancel the rebase operation from the Git Root drop-down list.